Trauma Center: Under the Knife 2: Development

 Under The Knife 2 was produced as a response to perceived player discomfort about the change in consoles from the DS with Under the Knife to the Wii for subsequent entries.
 While the team had continued the overarching narrative of Trauma Center using New Blood, Under the Knife 2 was created as a true sequel to the original in both story and mechanics.
 Primary development was handled by video game production company Vanguard.
 The game was co-directed by Daisuke Kanada, series director since Trauma Center: Second Opinion, and Hirokazu Toyama of Vanguard.
 The character designs were created by Masayuki Doi, who had worked on both Second Opinion and New Blood.
 Toyama had previous experience of the series due to helping with the programming of earlier titles, but was shocked when he was asked to direct the game.
 Under the Knife 2 was Toyama's debut as a game director.
 Most of the systems used in Under the Knife were carried over into its sequel, with much of the work focusing on polishing the existing experience.
 A new addition compared to the original DS version were more voice clips for characters, and the "Easy" mode.
 The former required a large portion of the console's ROM alongside the music.
 The narrative, in addition to the usual theme of saving life through surgery, included instances of treating the poor, doctor shortages, and anti-aging medicine.

 The music was composed by Manabu Namiki and Noriyuki Kamikura of Basiscape, a music studio founded by Hitoshi Sakimoto.
 The audio direction and sound design were respectively handled by Miki Ito and Kentaro Nakagoshi.
 While Trauma Center series composer Kenichi Tsuchiya was contacted about working on Under the Knife 2, his other work at the time prevented him from taking part, leading to Basiscape being brought on board.
-Due to having access to advanced composition software for the DS sound environment, the quality of the music increased markedly over that of the original Trauma Center.
-Neither composer had worked with the series before; Namiki had previously worked on Tekken: Blood Vengeance, while Kamikura was known for Muramasa: The Demon Blade.
+Due to the game's music being streamed and not played natively on the DS sound hardware, the sound quality of the music increased markedly over that of the original Trauma Center.
+Neither composer had worked on previous entries in the series.
 Namiki wrote his themes to express saving lives in an exciting scenario, and take advantage of the DS's sound and control elements.
 He used the themes of "weight" for the surgical segments and "human praise" for the story sections.